Don’t you just love the smell of a freshly brewed coffee?

 The general effects of coffee can be classified as below:

-Caffeine makes coffee a well-established stimulant as it stimulates the nervous system, including the nerves controlling intestinal activity, blood pressure and airway size which may keep you alert and awake, yet may also impair sleep, cause jitters and anxiety.
+Caffeine makes coffee a well-established stimulant as it stimulates the nervous system, including the nerves controlling intestinal activity, blood pressure and airway size which may keep you alert and awake,

 All types of coffee, even decaf, can stimulate secretion of stomach acid, which may lead to heartburn.